 Might your need to be more demanding or forceful be met through this London UK management training and leadership development course called Skills with People?

 … and get away with it WITHOUT argument

 Is this training right for you?

-Yes if any of the following are true for you
+Yes, if any of the following sound like you;-

 - I feel uncomfortable making demands on people because it feels as though I'm antagonising them, and I'm worried they'll react negatively to my demands.

-- So I try to soften the demand in order to make it more acceptable.
+- I try to soften demands in order to make it more acceptable.
 But the trouble is this makes it easy for people to ignore what I want.

 - Sometimes it feels as though I'm actually pleading with them instead of demanding.

 - It's part of my job to set high standards and make sure people meet them, but I find this a challenge.